-The Doctor of Nursing Practice (DNP) with a Neonatal Nurse Practitioner program is a 37 credit hour curriculum designed to prepare experienced registered nurses for the advanced practice nursing roles of Neonatal Nurse Practitioner (NNP).
+The Doctor of Nursing Practice (DNP) with a Neonatal Nurse Practitioner major is a 75 credit hour curriculum designed to prepare experienced registered nurses for the advanced practice nursing role of Neonatal Nurse Practitioner (NNP).
 The curriculum emphasizes advanced nursing care of newborns and infants from birth through the first two years of life.
 The spectrum of health from promotion of wellness to management of acute and chronic illness in a variety of settings is incorporated into the program.

-The program of study conforms to educational guidelines from the State of Texas, the National Association of Neonatal Nurses (NANN), and the National Organization of Nurse Practitioner Faculties (NONPF).
+The online program of study conforms to educational guidelines from the State of Texas, the National Association of Neonatal Nurses (NANN), and the National Organization of Nurse Practitioner Faculties (NONPF).
 Graduates of the program will be eligible to sit for national Neonatal Nurse Practitioner certification examination offered by the National Certification Corporation for the Obstetric, Gynecologic and Neonatal Nursing Specialties (NCC).
 The curriculum provides didactic (theory) and clinical components organized within the framework set forth by the American Association of Colleges of Nursing's The Essentials of Master's Education for Advanced Practice Nursing 2004.
 The program coordinator is Cheryl Riley, DNP, RN, NNP-BC.

 There are two program study options:

-1. The Master of Science in Nursing (MSN) awards the Master of Science in Nursing degree with a major of Neonatal Nurse Practitioner.
+1. Bachelor of Science in Nursing (BSN) to Doctor of Nursing Practice (DNP) with a major of Neonatal Nurse Practitioner (NNP).

-2. The Doctor of Nursing Practice (DNP) degree, a post-master's nurse practitioner study option which allows nurses who have completed an advanced nursing degree (master's or doctorate) to prepare for the nurse practitioner role.
+2. Post Master's Doctor of Nursing Practice (DNP) degree for the NNP, a study option which allows nurses who have completed an advanced nursing degree (master's or doctorate) to prepare for the Neonatal Nurse Practitioner role.

-For the fall start date applicants should plan to complete all admission materials on or before:
+For the fall start date applicants should plan to complete all admission materials on or before March 1st.

 For More Information Contact: